ShaneON/draft-league-frontend-ember/README.md

 # draft-league-frontend-ember

+This is the front end of my draft league application that I'm currently building with Ember.js.
+The app will allow members of the league to draft a team, pick their teams each week, transfer players between each other, check leaderboard/scores and more...

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.